-- other legal professionals
+- Other legal professionals

 - experts and other witnesses

 - prosecution authorities

 - courts and tribunals

 - trainee barristers

-- lay clients
+- lay and professional clients of members of Chambers

-- family and associates of the person whose personal information I am processing
+- family and associates of the person whose personal information Chambers is processing

 - in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

 - other regulatory authorities

 - current, past or prospective employers

 - education and examining bodies

 - business associates, professional advisers and trade bodies, e.g. the Bar Council

-- the intended recipient, where you have asked me to provide a reference.
+- the intended recipient, where you have asked Chambers to provide a reference.

-- the general public in relation to the publication of legal judgments and decisions of courts and tribunals.
+- the general public in relation to the publication of legal judgments and decisions of courts and tribunals

-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers.

-- public sources, such as the press, public registers and law reports.
+- Data processors, such as my Chambers staff, IT support staff, email providers, data storage providers, in each case whether or not employed by my Chambers or myself and whether or not as an employee or as an independent contractor - Public sources, such as press, public registers and law reports.